 The cost of R22 is dramatically increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

 If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to assess your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+This is why when our experts come out to inspect your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

 If you own an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
 You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can check your user’s manual.
-Otherwise, you can reach out to your local Service Experts center.
+If you don’t find it, you can read your user’s manual.
+Alternatively, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron